Adam-Lechnos/adam-lechnos.github.io/README.md

 ## The Risky Pipeline

-> This project is a fork and has been modified from [Akus Makmum's Simple Grey Theme for Jekyll](https://agusmakmun.github.io)
+> This project is a fork and has been modified from [Agus Makmum's Modified Simple Grey Theme for Jekyll](https://agusmakmun.github.io)
 > and the search posts using [Super Search](https://github.com/chinchang/super-search)

 ### Demo